In this short piece of article, we will discuss different methods of charging a body. So let’s get started…

-In this topic we will discuss about these charging methods in detail so tuned with us till end.
+In this topic, we will discuss these charging methods in detail so tuned with us till the end.

-This is one of the simple way of Charging of a body.
-If we rub a neutral body with other neutral body (at least of then should be insulator) then some electrons will transfer from one body to another body.
-The body which gains electrons are said to be negatively charged and the body which losses electrons are said to be positively charged.
+This is one of the simple ways of Charging a body.
+If we rub a neutral body with another neutral body (at least of them should be an insulator) then some electrons will transfer from one body to another body.
+The body which gains electrons is said to be negatively charged and the body which losses electrons are said to be positively charged.

 When we rub a pen in our hairs the same thing occurred as we discussed above, during rubbing some electrons are transferred to the pen and it becomes negatively charged.

-There are three types of material in the nature on the basis of numbers of free electrons.
+There are three types of material in nature on the basis of the number of free electrons.

 1).
-CONDUCTOR – These are those materials which have a large numbers of free electrons.
-Such as – gold, copper, silver etc.
+CONDUCTOR – These are those materials that have a large number of free electrons.
+Such as – gold, copper, silver, etc.

 2).
-INSULATOR OR DIELECTRICS – Insulator or dielectrics are those materials which do not have free electrons.
-Such as – plastic, wood, paper etc.
+INSULATOR OR DIELECTRICS – Insulators or dielectrics are those materials that do not have free electrons.
+Such as – plastic, wood, paper, etc.

 3).
-SEMICONDUCTORS – These are those materials which have less amount of free electrons.
-Their conductivity are intermediate to conductor and insulators.
-Such as – CdS, GaAs silicon, germanium etc
+SEMICONDUCTORS – These are those materials that have less amount of free electrons.
+Their conductivity is intermediate to conductors and insulators.
+Such as – CdS, GaAs silicon, germanium, etc

-If two identical shaped conductor are kept at large distance and they are connected then they will finally have equal Charges.
+If two identical-shaped conductors are kept at a large distance and are connected then they will finally have equal Charges.

 The charging of a body by this method is called charging by induction and the charge produced in this process is called induced charge.